Coronavirus digest: UK's Health Secretary says COVID-19 could be around 'forever' | DW | 20.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Health Secretary, Sajid Javid, says the UK must learn to live with COVID-19.
-Meanwhile, daily COVID-19 infections and the seven-day incidence rate have reached a new high in Germany.
+UK Health Secretary Sajid Javid says his country must learn to live with COVID-19.
+Meanwhile, Germany reported another record high in daily infection rates.
 DW has the latest.

 The UK's Health Secretary Sajid Javid told British Broadcaster Sky News that COVID-19 wasn't going away and that people might need annual vaccinations.